-In most of the nine countries in which IICD is active, IICD-supported projects are currently being consolidated and institutionalised within the organisations of our project partners.
-There is also sufficient capacity to support people with training and to follow up on technical developments.
-The National ICT for Development Networks have evolved into self-supporting platforms that raise public awareness about the far-reaching benefits of ICT for development, stimulate the exchange of information and knowledge, and lobby and influence policymaking.
-In addition, our partner organisations have incorporated monitoring and evaluation activities into their work.
-From supporting projects and policies IICD has slowly moved towards stimulating the large-scale replication of successful projects and up-scaling ICT for development (ICT4D) activities.
-ICT as a tool for poverty alleviation and sustainable development is finally being embraced by developing countries and showing signs of having an impact.
+In most of the nine countries in which IICD is active.
+IICDsupported projects are currently being consolidated and invitation to the chairperson of the IAB to attend the guarterly institutionalised within the organisations of our project meetings of the Board of Trustees to stimulate further partners.
+There is also sufficient capacity to support people knowledge sharing and the exchange of ideas. with training and to follow up on technical developments.
+The National ICT for Development Networks have evolved into The Board is confident that what was built up in the past ten years will come to fruition in the years ahead.
+We would self-supporting platforms that raise public awareness about the far-reaching benefits of ICT for development, stimulate the therefore like to compliment all our staff for their input and exchange of information and knowledge, and lobby and encourage them to continue with the inspiring work that was influence policymaking.
+In addition, our partner organisations carried out in 2006.